radareorg/radare2-book/introduction/windows_compilation.md

 We recommend using MinGW32 to compile radare for Windows.
 The 32-bit Windows builds distributed on the radare homepage are generated from a GNU/Linux system using MinGW32.
 They are tested with Wine.

-The following is an example of compiling with MinGW32.
-The 'i486-mingw32-gcc' compiler option may need to be changed for your system:
+The following is an example of compiling with MinGW32:

-    $ CC=i486-mingw32-gcc ./configure --enable-w32 --without-gui
+    $ ./configure
     $ make
     $ make w32dist
     $ zip -r w32-build.zip w32-build